Woman with wavy permed hair smiling at the camera.

 Finally, use a nourishing hair oil like TRESemmé Keratin Smooth Shine Serum.
 The winning combo of keratin and African marula oil boosts shine, detangles knots, and tames flyaways with no effort from you.
 Just apply it to your strands and use your fingers to slightly comb your hair.

-The Korean permits your shortcut to getting fabulous wavy hair, but weigh the pros and cons before taking the leap.
+If you're looking for a change from straight hair, the Korean perm is your shortcut to getting fabulous wavy hair, but weigh the pros and cons before taking the leap.
 If doing high-maintenance stuff to be low-maintenance is your thing, go for it!